aurora-bf/freshwater_flux_linresp/README.md

 The figures from our paper are generated in the following.

-/app_to_obs/application_to_obs.ipynb: Fig 1c/d, Fig 2a, Fig 10, Fig 11, Fig 12
+/app_to_obs/application_to_obs.ipynb: Fig 3c/d, Fig 1a, Fig 10, Fig 11, Fig 12

 /app_to_obs/plot_compare_results.ipynb: Fig 13

-/model_tests/linear_response_CESM_ensemblemean.ipynb: Fig 1 a/b, Fig 2b, Fig 4, Fig 5, Fig 6
+/model_tests/linear_response_CESM_ensemblemean.ipynb: Fig 3 a/b, Fig 1b, Fig 4, Fig 5, Fig 6

+/model_tests/true_freshwater_fluxes.ipynb: Fig 2, Fig 8

 Still to account for:
-Figure 3a/b, Fig 7, Fig 8, Fig 9
+Fig 7,Fig 9